pedrusko/SimplePiniaStoragePlugin/README.md

 # SimplePiniaStoragePlugin
-Simple plugin for Pinia to use LocalStorage or SessionStorage por persistence between page reloads.
+Simple plugin for Pinia to use LocalStorage or SessionStorage for persistence between page reloads.

 ## Options
 `useSessionStorage` - If true uses browser session storage.
 If false or not preset uses browser local storage.